 Java is used for building both desktop and web applications.
 Java’s biggest strength lies in its rich ecosystem of libraries, frameworks, and tools covering almost all aspects required during application development.
 However, Java has some disadvantages as well, It takes longer to develop a Java program than other languages such as C++ or Python; debugging Java code can be quite challenging because the JVM (Java Virtual Machine) provides no information on what went wrong.
 It only tells you where something went wrong but not why; Java vulnerabilities often result from memory leaks which are hard to detect with standard debuggers.

 This guide aims to provide Java developers with some ideas of great alternatives to Java.
 It will show you both open-source and commercial platforms.
-As we have seen above, there are many downsides associated with using Java so let’s look at alternatives, especially those that address the said issues.
+As we have seen above, there are many downsides associated with using Java.
+So let’s look at the Java alternatives, especially those that address the said issues.

 Python’s high-level readability makes it easier for new developers to learn and master the language.
 Python has been used in scientific computing, web development, machine learning etc. It is also very good at tackling problems that Java struggles with, such as memory management or debugging issues efficiently.